evelyh/pick-the-ink/README.md

         - The `post available timeslots` button will only show, when the artist set a valid home location.
 Since this is for updating the avaailable timeslots for clients to book appoinmtment, a valid home location is needed.

     **Notes for Profile (Important!):**
-    - For each user, he/she can only edit their own profile page (and gallery page, for artists), and view limited profile info on other users' profile page.
+    - For each user, he/she can only edit their own profile page (and gallery page, for artists), and view limited profile info on other users' profile page for security reasons ( to protect other's personal informations).
     - Both customers and artists can book appoinments on and only on other artists
-    - For each artist, he/she cannot book an appoinment on their own profile/gallery page.
+    - For each artist, he/she cannot book an appoinment with themselves on their own profile/gallery page.

 ### *Manage Booking* `/managebooking`
 - Page that allows user to manage their booking.